rasheedamir/fmu/README.md

 Spring profiles are set by Maven, so we have a consistency between the two methods: of course, we have a "prod" profile on _Maven_ and _Spring_ at the same time.

 ###dev
-In default mode, fmu-core will use the `"dev"` profile If you run the application without Maven, launch the "Application" class (you can probably run it easily from your IDE by right-clicking on it).
+In default mode, fmu will use the `"dev"` profile
+If you run the application without Maven, launch the "Application" class (you can probably run it easily from your IDE by right-clicking on it).

 If you run the application with Maven, run `mvn -Pdev spring-boot:run`

 ###prod
-In production, fmu-core has to run with the `"prod"` profile Use Maven to build the application with the "prod" profile: `mvn -Pprod spring-boot:run`
+In production, fmu has to run with the `"prod"` profile Use Maven to build the application with the "prod" profile: `mvn -Pprod spring-boot:run`

 ##Plugins